MightyPork/TinyFrame/README.md

 - Implement `TF_WriteImpl()` - declared at the bottom of the header file as `extern`.
   This function is used by `TF_Send()` and others to write bytes to your UART (or other physical layer).
   A frame can be sent in it's entirety, or in multiple parts, depending on its size.
+- Use TF_AcceptChar(tf, byte) to give read data to TF.
+TF_Accept(tf, bytes, count) will accept mulitple bytes.
 - If you wish to use timeouts, periodically call `TF_Tick()`.
 The calling period determines the length of 1 tick.
 This is used to time-out the parser in case it gets stuck in a bad state (such as receiving a partial frame) and can also time-out ID listeners.